25 Top Stock Picks That Billionaires Love

-Billionaire investors were busy at the start of 2021.
-Here are 30 companies, of various shapes and sizes, that were some of their top stock picks in the first quarter.
+Billionaire investors were busy during the second quarter of 2021.
+Here are 25 companies, of various shapes and sizes, that were some of their most recent top stock picks.

 It's always interesting to see what billionaire investors are doing with their money.
 Sure, you can't match their gains simply by copying every single one of their stock picks, but it can still be helpful (and fruitful) to know what they've been up to.

 Consider that the billionaires, hedge funds and big-time advisories listed below have a great deal at stake.
 And their resources for research, as well as their intimate connections to insiders and others, can give them unique insight into their stock picks.

 Studying which stocks they're chasing with their capital (or which stocks the billionaires are selling off, for that matter) can be an edifying exercise for retail investors.

 After all, there's a reason the rich get richer.

 Here are 25 of the most recent top stock picks from the billionaire class.
 In each case, at least one billionaire – be it a person, hedge fund or advisory – has a substantial stake and/or added to its holdings.
 In most cases, these stocks are owned by multiple billionaire investors and billionaire investor firms.
 And while several of these investments are popular blue chips, others keep a much lower profile.

 Either way, the smart money isn't kidding around when it comes to these stock picks.

 Prices are as of Sept.
 8. Data is courtesy of S&P Global Market Intelligence, WhaleWisdom.com and regulatory filings made with the Securities and Exchange Commission.
 Stocks are ranked in reverse order of their weight in the selected billionaire investor's equity portfolio.

 - Billionaire investor: Ray Dalio (Bridgewater Associates)